 Fall brings not one but several Oktoberfest celebrations to Seattle and the surrounding area.
 Check out our guide to this year’s Oktoberfests.

 9. Attend the Dia de Muertos Festival at Seattle Center

-Celebrate the Day of the Dead at this free festival that takes place at Seattle Center on Saturday, October 29 and Sunday, October 30 from 11am to 6pm.
+Celebrate the Day of the Dead at this free festival that takes place at Seattle Center on October 28-29 this year.
 See more about the festival here.

 10. Stock your kitchen for fall baking at a U-pick apple orchard

 We love a good U-pick orchard and luckily there are several orchards around Seattle that you can visit this fall.